Check your cancellation options

-- Some companies offer ‘cancel for any reason’ or CFAR insurances, either as an included feature of their insurance or as an add-on option.
-CFAR insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions.
-Mind that CFAR options are usually more expensive, and that not all travelers qualify.
+- Some companies offer ‘cancel for any reason’ or CFAR insurances.
+These insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions.
+CFAR options are usually more expensive, and not all travelers qualify.
 For example: you mostly have to request for a CFAR insurance within a limited amount of days (typically ranging from 10 to 21) after your trip booking, and cancel no less than 48 hours before the scheduled departure.

 Plan your journey to Switzerland